-First, according to the FCC's regulation, unlicensed users

-should evacuate immediately when an incumbent user appears, which means unlicensed users may frequently change their working channels.
+First, according to the Federal Communications Commission (FCC)'s regulation, unlicensed users should evacuate immediately when an incumbent user appears, which means unlicensed users may frequently change their working channels.
 Second, cognitive radio networks have a much wider spectrum than other wireless networks.
 For example, the white space is from 50MHz to 700MHz approximately.
-Assuming a channel width of 6MHz (the same as the TV channel-width in U.S.), there can be more than one hundred available channels.
+Assuming a channel width of 6MHz (the same as the TV channel-width in U.S.), there can be about one hundred available channels.
 If we capture the traffic of cognitive radio networks in the traditional way, one monitor should be tuned to listen to one channel.
-That is, we will need over a hundred monitors in total, making the cost prohibitively high.
+That is, we will need one hundred monitors, making the cost prohibitively high.

 In this paper, we propose a novel method, which intelligently switches monitors between different channels to capture the network data spread over a large number of channels with a small number of monitors.
 Our method is based on two observations.
 First, although a cognitive radio network may have a large number of channels, not all of them are busy at the same time.
 Second, for a single channel, there are always intervals between packets.
-Furthermore, a typical network forensics system usually does not require all the packets; instead, they are only interested in certain packets depending on their specific purposes.
+Furthermore, a network forensics system usually does not require all the packets on the channel; instead, they capture a certain subset of the packets based on their specific needs.

-Based on these observations, we propose to predict the arrival time of the next interesting packet by using incremental support vector regression, and then switch monitors between different channels according to our prediction result.
-To the best of our knowledge, this is the first work investigating data capture for network forensics in cognitive radio networks, and also the first effort to monitor multiple channels with fewer monitors by predicting packet arrival time.
+Based on these observations, we propose to predict the arrival time of the next packet of interest (PoI) by using incremental support vector regression, and then switch monitors between different channels according to our prediction approach.
+To the best of our knowledge, this is the first work investigating data capture for network forensics in cognitive radio networks, and also the first effort to monitor multiple channels with fewer monitors by exploiting the prediction of packet arrival time.